 Most products are vegan.
 In fact, there are not only a few classic products that use sustainably sourced bees wax.
 They have stopped using it.
 See comment below for more information.

 Their mission is to have ethical, cruelty-free products.
 Their color cosmetics are suitable for vegetarians and vegans alike.

 This line of makeup is made with vegan-approved formulas that are cruelty-free.
 Nocturne mascara is the only product in the entire line that is not vegan.
 Their brushes are also vegan.

 All their products are vegan.
 Ecco Bella provides cruelty-free organic cosmetics and natural skin care products to help conserve the planet and protect its animals.

-They do not use any animal derived ingredients in any of their cosmetic products.
+They do not use any animal derived ingredients in any of their cosmetic products as stated in the service dog letter.
 All of Emani makeup brushes are entirely free of animal hairs and they never tests on animals.
 Emani is Peta-Certified.

 Jane Iredale has some vegan products and provides a list of products on her website that contains carmine, beeswax, royal jelly and lanolin-based ingredients.

 RMS Beauty has some vegan products, but not all their products are vegan.
 The website says they use beeswax in some of their formulas.